-An authorised officer (AO) who has undergone specific training and received accreditation in the preparation and use of vertebrate poisons must conduct a risk assessment to determine if it is appropriate to supply 1080 baits to any person.
+- An authorised officer (AO) must conduct a risk assessment to determine if it is appropriate to supply 1080 baits to any person.
+Risk assessments should consider threats to non-target species particularly domestic dogs, human health and the environment. - AOs must conduct a risk assessment of planned group baiting programs where baiting occurs less than the prescribed minimum distances as detailed on the product label, and as specified by state and territory legislation.

-- Risk assessments should consider threats to non-target species particularly domestic dogs, human health and the environment. - AOs must conduct a risk assessment of planned group baiting programs where baiting occurs less than the prescribed minimum distances as detailed on the product label, and as specified by state and territory legislation. - Users of 1080 must always refer to specific permit, approved label and relevant state and territory legislation and orders for up-to-date information on conditions of use including distance restrictions, public notification and bait preparation, distribution, storage, transportation and disposal.
+• Users of 1080 must always refer to specific permit, approved label and relevant state and territory orders for up-to-date information on conditions of use including distance restrictions, public notification and bait preparation, distribution, storage, transportation and disposal.